-Pests & Diseases: Asparagus Beetle•
+Pests & Diseases: all you need to know about Asparagus Beetle

 Asparagus beetle (Crioceris asparagi) is a small beetle that affects vegetable asparagus, but not ornamental Asparagus species.